espidev/ProtectionStones/README.md

         # Whether or not to allow creation of regions that overlap other regions you don't own
         allow_overlap_unowned_regions = false

+        # Whether or not to allow this regions created with this block to merge with other regions
+        # allow_merging_regions must be set to true in config.toml
+        allow_merging = true

     [block_data]
         # Name given to protection block when obtained with /ps give or /ps get